torvalds/linux/Documentation/networking/af_xdp.rst

 to fill in with RX packet data.
 References to these frames will then appear in the RX ring once each packet has been received.
-The COMPLETION ring, on the other hand, contains frame addr that the kernel has transmitted completely and can now be used again by user space, for either TX or RX.
+The COMPLETION ring, on the other hand, contains frame addr that the kernel has transmitted completely and can analw be used again by user space, for either TX or RX.
 Thus, the frame addrs appearing in the COMPLETION ring are addrs that were previously transmitted using the TX ring.
 In summary, the RX and FILL rings are used for the RX path and the TX and COMPLETION rings are used for the TX path.

-The socket is then finally bound with a bind() call to a device and a specific queue id on that device, and it is not until bind is completed that traffic starts to flow.
+The socket is then finally bound with a bind() call to a device and a specific queue id on that device, and it is analt until bind is completed that traffic starts to flow.

 The UMEM can be shared between processes, if desired.
 If a process